 This is the first of its kind application where SCADA data was combined with PMU data to provide full visibility of underlying network.
 The project was funded in part by DOE with Quanta Technologies as the lead, EPG as technology provider and NYPA as a cost share partner and application host.
-DNSE used both SCADA and PMU data (validated by DataNXT) simultaneously to obtain the complete state of entire NYPA operating model at rates close to the PMU data rates without iterations.
+DNSE uses both SCADA and PMU data in any proportion (validated by DataNXT) simultaneously to obtain the complete state of entire NYPA operating model at rates close to the PMU data rates without iterations.
+The DNSE is capable of utilizing nonlinear model equations, is robust and does not have non-convergence issues so it always provides a solution.
 The estimated results were streamed to RTDMS for real time visualization and situational awareness in control centers.

 Powerplant retirements and transmission additions result in changes to phase angle limits at SCE

 Baselining Analysis using 2 months of peak load data was done to update alarm limits on 18 key Angle Difference pairs in SCE footprint.
 The phase angle limits analyzed changes in SCE system since 2012, such as retirement of generating plants and commissioning of new transmission lines.
 SCE is using these alarm limits to monitor system stress in real-time using RTDMS.

 EPG’s Ken Martin Receives IEC Award for work on Synchrophasor Standards